the power grid for your project

 26 June – 2 July 2022

-The in-person training course will be an important moment for young people to come together, connect with their European peers and SCI, map important topics and needs, share visions and work on participants’ projects.
+The training course was held in De Hoge Rielen, Belgium with the participation of volunteers and youth workers.
+It was an important moment for them to come together, connect with their European peers and SCI, map important topics and needs, share visions and work on participants’ projects.

-- Strengthening the confidence and group bonding through games;
+- Strengthen the confidence and group bonding through games;

-- Increased understanding of the importance to design projects around existing needs;
+- Increase the understanding of the importance to design projects around existing needs;

-- Greater ability to identify needs inside of a community and efficient ways to finding partners to help addressing those needs.
+- Have a greater ability to identify needs inside of a community and efficient ways to finding partners to help addressing those needs.

 From June 2022

-Before the training course, we are planning to create preparatory online modules that will focus on raising awareness about transversal topics, so that young people can build/expand their common understanding of how to organise projects in a more sustainable and inclusive way.
-This will allow us to go deeper into these topics during the training course itself.
+Before the training course, we prepared online modules on transversal topics, so that young people were able to build/expand their common understanding of how to organise projects in a more sustainable and inclusive way.
+This allowed us to go deeper into these topics during the training course itself.

 From September 2022

-After the training course, we intend to stay connected with the group by facilitating additional opportunities to meet up online and go deeper into project topics in the follow up phase.
-The focus of these online sessions will be discussed with the group and tailored to its needs.
-At the moment we are imagining for instance follow up sessions on project funding, project writing, etc.
+After the training course, we stayed connected with the group by facilitating additional opportunities to meet up online and went deeper into project topics.
+These online sessions were tailored to the participants’ needs.

 Updates from the course